LinkedIn Strategy

 LinkedIn gives recruiters direct access to candidates.
 This is both the opportunity and the problem.
 Every recruiter has the same access.
 The tool is not the differentiator.
 The recruiter is.

 When a candidate receives a message from a recruiter who posts insightful content about their industry, has 10,000 followers, and shows up in their feed every week, they respond.
-The recruiter feels like a trusted resource, not a stranger.
+The recruiter feels like a trusted resource, not a stranger with a quota.

 The math favors brand-building.
 A recruiter who sends 100 InMails with a 5% response rate gets 5 replies.
 A recruiter with a strong brand who sends 50 InMails with a 20% response rate gets 10 replies.
 Better results, less effort.